What is a sublicense?

 Are there any certified materials that cannot be sublicensed to a company?

 YES.
 BPI-certified resins, film, granules, components and intermediates CANNOT be sublicensed for resale purposes, only finished products.
 A company can purchase these materials from a supplier to use in a finished product, but the finished product must go through the certification process.
-This is to avoid abuse of the sublicense, where the customer may actually be converting the material into a finished product.
+This is to avoid abuse of the sublicense, where the customer may actually be manufacturing or converting the material into a finished product.